Should I file for bankruptcy?

 Negative consequences of filing for bankruptcy

 Part of rebuilding credit after bankruptcy starts with a clean slate.
-This means that your credit will essentially drop to zero.
-Your current credit cards disappear, and applying to any major loan or mortgage will be difficult up to 10 years because of increased interest rates.
+This means that, if your credit was in good standing before you filed for bankruptcy, your credit will drop.
+Your current credit cards disappear, and applying to any major loan or mortgage will not be an option for at least two years because of increased interest rates.

 New lending problems